 Office on Violence Against Women Begins Implementation of Violence Against Women Act

-October 17, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+October 17, 2013 by Robin Maril, Senior Legislative Counsel

 No one should be a victim of domestic violence, whether straight or gay.
 This year, Congress finally took action to protect LGBT victims, but the work to stop this violence is ongoing.